 The system updates the content and layout automatically to the other artboards; optimization of the layout and styling can be done manually.
 You can disable and enable the automatic copying of styles to other artboards with the "copy changes" checkboxes on the right side of the screen under 'Responsive Artboards'.

 You can switch to another artboard anytime by clicking the icons in the statusbar on the bottom of your screen.
-The artboards are listed in the order 'landscape', 'portrait' and 'mobile'.
+The artboards are listed in the order 'landscape', 'portrait', 'mobile' and 'PDF / Print'.

 Any changes you make to the content will automatically be applied to all artboards.
 Switching to another artboard allows you to get an approximate view what your magazine will look like on different devices.
 We highly recommend you to demo the design on multiple devices after finishing it.